oracle/centos2ol/README.md

    * sorted list of installed RPMs before the switch
    * sorted list of installed RPMs after the switch
    * result of verification of all installed RPMs against the RPM database before the switch
-   * result of verification of all installed RPMs sgainst the RPM database after the switch
+   * result of verification of all installed RPMs against the RPM database after the switch

 ## Limitations